 This blog would not exist without the shark cage diving community at Isla De Guadalupe.
 I started this blog after shark diving in 2007 at the site where these accidents took place.

-We’ve yet to have an injury while shark diving at Guadalupe, considering how many hundreds of divers head there each year.
+I’m not aware of any deaths or injuries other than a little sun burn while shark diving at Guadalupe.
+That’s impressive, considering how many hundreds of divers head there each year.
 These accidents are a first for both operators, from what I can see – and neither does cageless shark diving, which is getting provocative.

 It’s possible that we’ll eventually have similar situations while shark cage diving at Isla De Guadalupe.
 But there’s a certain risk with any extreme sport – be it surfing or snowboarding (to say nothing about BASE jumping).